The Physics of Fast Radio Bursts: Source models

 and the average energy dissipation rate of the magnetic energy may be estimated as

 where $\tau_d = (10^4 \ {\rm yr}) \tau_{d,4}$ is the characteristic decay time scale of magnetic fields \citep[e.g.][]{colpi00}.
 Note that since FRB emission has a very low duty cycle (even for very active repeaters), the luminosities of individual bursts are {\em not} subject to these average energy loss/dissipation rate bounds as long as the average FRB energy emission rate is below this.
 For example, the active episode of rFRB 20121102A occurred in 2019 emitted of the order of $10^{41} \ {\rm erg}$ energy in radio band in 47 days.
 Consider that the source has a $\sim 160$-d period \citep{rajwade20} and that the source is not active in some of the projected cycles, one may roughly estimate the average radio-band energy emission rate as $\sim 10^{41} \ {\rm erg} / 2 \ {\rm yr} \sim (1.6 \times 10^{33} \ {\rm erg \ s^{-1}})$.
 This is smaller than both $\dot E_r$ and $\dot E_{\rm B}$.
 However, the requirement on $\eta_r$ is tight, i.e. Again models with a low $\eta_r$ are disfavored, unless $E_B$ is much larger or $\tau_d$ much shorter\footnote{\citet{beloborodov17} and \citet{margalit19} argued that magnetars different from the Milky Way known population with a larger core magnetic field and a shorter magnetic decay timescale may exit in other galaxies to power active repeaters.}. \item Triggering mechanism: All magnetar FRB models, regardless of how the radio waves are emitted, rely on some common trigger mechanisms.
 One commonly discussed trigger mechanism is crust cracking at the neutron star surface \citep[e.g.][]{thompson01,beloborodov07,wangwy18,wadiasingh19,dehman20,yangzhang21}, even though some authors \citep{levin12} suggested that crust cracking may not proceed in an abrupt way.
-An alternative trigger mechanism may be fast ambipolar diffusion in the core \cite{beloborodov17}.
+Alternative trigger mechanisms include elastic deformation and magnetar oscillations without exceeding the yield strain of the crust \cite{wadiasingh20b} or fast ambipolar diffusion in the core \cite{beloborodov17}.
 In any case, oscillations of the crust would send Alfv\'en waves to the magnetosphere, triggering various processes that might be related to FRB production (e.g. bunched curvature radiation \citep{kumar17,yangzhang18,cooper21} or inverse Compton scattering \citep{zhang22}, direct electromagnetic wave generation due to non-uniform pair production \citep{philippov20,yangzhang21}, enhanced reconnection in the current sheet region outside the magnetosphere \citep{lyubarsky20}, as well as ejecting magnetic pulses outside the magnetosphere to produce FRBs via magnetized relativistic shocks \citep{yuan20}.
 Alternative trigger mechanisms include sudden magnetic reconnection events in the magnetosphere \citep{popov10}, sudden discharge of vaccum gaps \citep{katz17}, or sudden triggers from an external event \citep{zhang17,dai20}. \end{itemize}